 Slave output data on the MISO pin is enabled only when the SPI is configured as a slave.
-The SPI is configured as a slave when its SPMSTR bit is logic 0 and its SS pin is at logic 0.
-To support a multiple-slave system, a logic 1 on the SS pin puts the MISO pin in a high-impedance state.
+The SPI is configured as a slave when its SPMSTR bit is 0 and its \overline{SS} pin is low.
+To support a multiple-slave system, a high on the \overline{SS} pin puts the MISO pin in a high-impedance state.